-Finding your first customer should be easy.
+Finding early customers should be easy.
 But once you run out of friends and family members and try to find your first 10, 50, 100, or 1,000 customers, things get much more difficult.
 It requires a deep understanding of your customer that borders the need for an undergraduate psych degree.

 In today’s environment, there are endless ways to promote and sell your product/service.
 These tactics fall into one of three strategies: